 Listen to a Sankofa members tell about their experience

-A new session of Sankofa Circles is beginning the week of Sunday, February 24, 2019.
+A new session of Sankofa Circles will be offered in October-November this fall.
 These home-based gatherings are an opportunity to discuss the sermon and Bible readings from the previous Sunday, in a comfortable small group setting.
 The symbol of our small groups is the Sankofa Bird, a West African image of a bird looking back while holding an egg in its beak.
 The Sankofa Bird represents moving into the future while respecting and cherishing the past.
 Our Sankofa Circles provide an opportunity to experience something like the “house churches” where early Christians gathered.

 Newcomers are always welcome to sign up for any Sankofa Circle group.
 Whether you are new to St. B’s, or just new to Sankofa Circles, we encourage everyone to try it out!

 Call Maggie Caldwell in the Church office at 410-945-7263 to sign up for a Sankofa Circle.
 If you have any questions, please talk to Flo or Thelma, or a member of the Planning Committee: Daphne Cover, Bill Kulp, Diane Mountain, Judy Sabalauskas.

 And if you haven’t been part of a Sankofa Circle yet, I hope you’ll come and learn more about this extraordinary ministry.
 Each small group meets with two co-leaders, either at a host’s home or at St. B’s campus, to hold guided discussions based on the previous Sunday’s sermon and scripture readings.
 The structure isn’t rigid, but generally we share some food and fellowship, and we incorporate worship and sharing of pastoral concerns also.